Pregabalin Addiction

 You may encounter pregabalin under several names:

-When used as prescribed and monitored by a clinician, pregabalin can be both safe and effective for managing conditions like neuropathic pain and anxiety disorders.
+When used as prescribed, pregabalin can be both safe and effective for managing conditions like neuropathic pain and anxiety disorders.
 However, even therapeutic use can lead to physical dependence, and in some individuals, addiction to pregabalin can develop.

 What Is Pregabalin and Why Is It Prescribed?